Bira/octopus-carnival/_drafts/wir-mm-4e-golem.md

 performs a complex ritual upon the finished body, opening a small rift to the Elemental Chaos and pulling a bit of the same spark used by the gods and primordials to craft the world.
-This animating spark gives the golem motion and a desire to obey its creator, and nothing else.
+This animating spark gives the golem motion and a desire to obey its creator, and nothing else in the way of personality.

 There are several versions of the animating ritual.
 All require a sacrifice of treasure plus one of blood or spirit.
 The more evil the ritual, the less of the former and more of the latter it requires.
-The resulting golem itself, however, is always the very definition of Unaligned.
+The resulting golem itself, however, is always Unaligned.

 While golems are not actually mindless, they're not really people.
 A golem has the ability to understand its master's orders perfectly, but it can't speak or